Rivet user manual: Analyses

 \subsubsection{Plugin paths}

 To load pluggable analyses you will need to set the \var{RIVET_ANALYSIS_PATH} environment variable: this is a standard colon-separated UNIX path, specifying directories in which analysis plugin libraries may be found.
-If it is unspecified, the Rivet loader system will assume that the only entry is the \kbd{lib} directory in the Rivet installation area -- specifying the variable will disable this standard location to allow you to override standard analyses with same-named variants of your own (provided they are loaded from different directories).
+If it is unspecified, the Rivet loader system will assume that the only entry is the \kbd{lib} directory in the Rivet installation area.
+Specifying the variable adds new paths for searching \emph{before} the standard library area, and they will be searched in the left-to-right order in the path variable.
+If analyses with duplicate names are found, a warning message is issued and the first version to have been found will be used.
+This allows you to override standard analyses with same-named variants of your own, provided they are loaded from different directories.

-\begin{change} Note that the search path behaviour has changed as of Rivet 1.2.0: previously the standard library install directory was \emph{always} used, as were the current directory and \kbd{./.libs}, if found.
-While the new system requires a bit more setup if you are to use personal plugin analyses, it also solves many niggling problems and areas for confusion.

-Note also that the behaviour is planned to change again, to a more standard system where all paths will be searched but only the \emph{first} analysis of a given name to be found will be used. \end{change}

 Several further environment variables are used to load analysis reference data and metadata files: \begin{description} \item[\var{RIVET_REF_PATH}:] A standard colon-separated path list, whose elements are searched in order for reference histogram files.
 If the required file is not found in this path, Rivet will fall back to looking in the analysis library paths (for convenience, as it is normal for plugin analysis developers to put analysis library and data files in the same directory and it would be annoying to have to set several variables to make this work), and then the standard Rivet installation data directory. \item[\var{RIVET_INFO_PATH}:] The path list searched first for analysis \kbd{.info} metadata files.
 The search fallback mechanism works as for \var{RIVET_REF_PATH}. \item[\var{RIVET_PLOT_PATH}:] The path list searched first for analysis \kbd{.plot} presentation style files.
 The search fallbacks again work as for \var{RIVET_REF_PATH}. \end{description}